MicrosoftDocs/visualstudio-docs/docs/extensibility/ngen-support.md

 ---
 # Ngen support in VSIX v3

-With Visual Studio 2017, extension developers can now "ngen" their assemblies at installation time.
+With Visual Studio 2017 and the new VSIX v3 (version 3) extension manifest format, extension developers can now "ngen" their assemblies at installation time.

 Below is an excerpt from MSDN that explains what "ngen" is: